 The subscription service to purchase files from the Silhouette website is affordable but limiting.
-There’s not a good way to know if you would use all the credits you have in your account before they expire, and it’s hard to say how many files you can purchase each month with varied prices.
+There’s no good way to know if you would use all the credits you have in your account before they expire, and it’s hard to say how many files you can purchase each month with varied prices.

 Cricut Design Space Software

 Design Space is the software program used to create projects for your Cricut cutting machines.
 It doesn’t have as many of the advanced graphic design elements as Silhouette Studio, but most crafters find it much easier to navigate.
 Most of the functions are fairly intuitive, and there are also easy tutorials on the Cricut website.